oxTrust Administrative Graphical User Interface (GUI)#

 If you deployed the Shibboleth SAML IDP or the Asimba SAML proxy during Gluu Server installation, you will see a link to manage inbound and outbound SAML requirements in the left hand navigation.
 Learn more about configuring and managing SAML in the SAML portion of the docs.

 The OpenID Connect protocol is supported by default in all Gluu Server deployments.
-Learn more about configuring and managing OpenID Connect in the OpenID Connect portion of the docs.
+Learn more about configuring and managing OpenID Connect in the OpenID Connect portion of the documents.

 UMA (User-Managed Access) is an access management protocol that is also supported by default in all Gluu Server deployments.
-Learn more about configuring and managing UMA in the UMA portion of the docs.
+Learn more about configuring and managing UMA in the UMA portion of the documents.

 The personal tab allows an individual to view and manage (if enabled) their basic profile information.
 However, since oxTrust is designed to be an administrative tool it is often not Internet facing, making it a bad choice for user self-service profile management.
 In general, if user profile management is an important requirement for your organization, we recommend writing a separate app or forking our open source credential management app.